github/licensed-ci/README.md

 - `user_name` - Optional, default: `licensed-ci`.
 The name used when committing cached file changes.
 - `user_email` - Optional, default: `licensed-ci@users.noreply.github.com`.
 The email address used when committing cached file changes.
 - `commit_message` - Optional, default: `Auto-update license files`.
 Message to use when committing cached file changes.
-- `pr_comment` - Optional.
+- `pr_comment` - Optional (deprecated).
 Markdown content to add to an available pull request.
+   - this option is deprecated.
+Please use the available `pr_url` and `pr_number` to script additional actions in your workflow
 - `workflow` - Optional, default: `push`.
 Specifies the workflow that is run when metadata updates are found:
   1. `push`
   1. `branch`